jkoubs/KouBot-ROS2-Sim/README.md

 # Challenges

 1. Docker for real robot integration?
-Maybe better to directly install ROS 2 GAlactic on Raspberry pi (Preference toward installing Docker instead and use Docker container)
+Maybe better to directly install ROS 2 Galactic on Raspberry Pi (Preference toward installing Docker instead and use Docker container)

 2. Communicate with motors and ROS 2